holochain/clutter/README.md

 ### Docker Usage
 You can do all this much easier with Docker.
 Simply run
 ```
+  yarn install
+  yarn build
-  docker-compose up
+  TARGETDIR=$(pwd) docker-compose up
 ```
+This will build the source into a React app and install it in Holochain.
 Then you can open browsers to
 ```
   http://localhost:3142 - Bootstrap
   http://localhost:3141 - Clutter